-For birth, death, and marriage certificates, and name changes, call the Service BC general information.
+For birth, death, and marriage certificates, and name changes, call the Service BC general information phone number.

-Victoria: 250 952-2681 Toll-free: 1 888 876-1633 You can also visit the website at: www.vs.gov.bc.ca
+Victoria: 250 952-2681 Toll-free: 1 888 876-1633

+www.vs.gov.bc.ca

 Multiculturalism

 Canada has a long tradition of recognizing language, cultural, and religious differences.
 Multiculturalism encourages Canadians to keep family and cultural traditions that are close to Canadian values, such as human dignity and equality before the law.
 The government encourages people to take pride in their language, religion, and culture.
 It also encourages all Canadians to treat each other with respect.